ARGOeu/poem-2/doc/v1/docs/tenant_guide.md

 Importing metrics is described in detail in [metric templates documentation](tenant_metric_templates.md).

 ## Adding aggregation profile
 **Step 1:** Make sure you have the permissions to add aggregation profile.
+The user can check his/her permissions by hovering over his/her name in the top bar (described in [tenant ui documentation](tenant_ui.md)).

 **Step 2:** Go to [aggregations page](tenant_aggregation_profiles.md#list-of-aggregation-profiles).